Bowen-zhang96/CRL-SemCom-VidCI/README.md

 Besides, we made a mistake for fixed ratio method when average ratio is 1 and mask B is not used.
 The PSNR should be 32.3 not 29.54.
 29.54 is the performance when mask B is used.
 I drew the picture in a hurry so made a mistake here.

+## Additional information
+If you find the source code is useful for your research, please cite our paper:
+@article{zhang2023compression,
+  title={Compression Ratio Learning and Semantic Communications for Video Imaging}, author={Zhang, Bowen and Qin, Zhijin and Li, Geoffrey Ye}, journal={arXiv preprint arXiv:2310.06246}, year={2023}
+}